Updated: Wednesday, 20 Feb 2013, 9:18 PM EST

 Published : Wednesday, 20 Feb 2013, 8:28 PM EST

 RICHMOND, Va.
-(AP) — Gov. Bob McDonnell is warning state legislative negotiators not to expand Medicaid in Virginia without major federal and state cost reductions first.
+(AP) — Gov. Bob McDonnell warned state legislative negotiators on Wednesday not to expand Medicaid in Virginia without major federal and state cost reductions first.

-The governor's letter came a day after his administration received conditional federal approval for several Medicaid reforms, including administrative simplicity, more efficient service delivery and payment, and benefits more comparable to commercial plans.
+The governor's letter came a day after his administration received conditional approval from the federal Centers for Medicare and Medicaid Services for several reforms McDonnell had sought, including more Medicaid administrative simplicity, more efficient service delivery and payment and benefits more comparable to commercial plans.

 Opinions that are derogatory, attack other users or are offensive in nature may be removed.
 WAVY is not responsible for the content posted in this comment section.
 We reserve the right to remove any offensive or off-topic remark or thread.
 To mark a comment for review by a moderator, click "Flag as inappropriate."